Abi Cryerhall has over 25 years’ experience as an archaeologist and heritage consultant.

 Abi has expertise in the preparation of heritage and archaeological assessments, research designs, heritage impact statements, heritage and compliance advice, and heritage management documents.
 She also has a thorough understanding of NSW heritage and planning legislation, best-practice guidelines, and their application for developers.

-BA (Joint Hons), History of Art & Architecture / Ancient History & Archaeology, Trinity College Dublin, Ireland
+Bachelor of Arts (Joint Honours), History of Art & Architecture / Ancient History & Archaeology, Trinity College Dublin, Ireland